-0 there is no unintended impact on pregnancy and maternity and the impact intended is positive 0 there is potential indirect impact on pregnancy and maternity 0 the impact is unclear and further work is required to scope the impact no dis Sex the Equality Act, the protected characteristic of sex refers to men and women.
-There is currently recognition of non-binary identities in the Equality Act.
-Under the Equality Act, sex crimination applies at all ages and therefore covers girls and boys, as well as men and women. there is no unintended impact on sex and the impact intended is positive there is potential indirect impact on sex 0 the impact on sex is unclear and further work is needed to scope the impact gay dis Sexual orientation E Equality Act 2010 says you must not be discriminated against because: you are heterosexual, y, lesbian or bisexual someone thinks you have a particular sexual orientation (this is known as crimination by perception) there is no unintended impact on sexual orientation and the impact intended is positive there is potential indirect impact on sexual orientation 0 the impact on sexual orientation is unclear and further work is needed to scope the impact 10 Religion/faith reli law they will look at whether something has a clear structure and belief system to decide if it's a igion under the law.
-The Equality Act protects you against discrimination because of your igious beliefs.
-Religious belief means the belief in a religion's central articles of faith 0 there is no unintended impact on religion/faith and the intended impact is positive there is potential indirect impact on religion/faith 0 the impact on religion/faith is unclear and further work is needed to scope the impact Equ Race E Equality Act 2010 says you must not be discriminated against because of your race.
-In the uality Act, race can mean your colour, or your nationality (including your citizenship).
-It can also can your ethnic or national origins, which may not be the same as your current nationality disability confident
+NHS

+National

+Services

+Scotland

+7. Sex

+In the Equality Act, the protected characteristic of sex refers to men and women.
+There is currently no recognition of non-binary identities in the Equality Act.
+Under the Equality Act, sex discrimination applies at all ages and therefore covers girls and boys, as well as men and women.

+0 there is no unintended impact on sex and the impact intended is positive 0 there is potential indirect impact on sex 0 the impact on sex is unclear and further work is needed to scope the impact

+8. Sexual orientation

+The Equality Act 2010 says you must not be discriminated against because: you are heterosexual, gay, lesbian or bisexual someone thinks you have a particular sexual orientation (this is known as discrimination by perception)

+0 there is no unintended impact on sexual orientation and the impact intended is positive 0 there is potential indirect impact on sexual orientation 0 the impact on sexual orientation is unclear and further work is needed to scope the impact

+9. Religion/faith

+In law they will look at whether something has a clear structure and belief system to decide if it's a religion under the law.
+The Equality Act protects you against discrimination because of your religious beliefs.
+Religious belief means the belief in a religion's central articles of faith

+0 there is no unintended impact on religion/faith and the intended impact is positive 0 there is potential indirect impact on religion/faith 0 the impact on religion/faith is unclear and further work is needed to scope the impact